 Abraham Lincoln once said that no man is good enough to govern another man without the other’s consent.
 And then it must be considered that the giving of consent is an act of free will and therefore the giver of consent is governing himself by giving his power away.

 The spiritual movement I have sparked is often targeted by people who are made uncomfortable by it.
 All change is met with resistance, so this does not come as a surprise.
 But I hear that people accuse the movement of being a “cult”.
 Many Teal Tribe members have come forward to confess this year that their family and friends are flipping out about their involvement with myself or the group because they think it is a cult.
 They have asked me to speak about my opinions on the matter.
 And so I will.
 Those who have become convinced that this movement is a cult are convinced that I am the ultra charismatic cult leader and that those who follow me are my mind control victims.
 I have conflicting emotions about this opinion because on one hand, I would love to blow it off as too ridiculous to pay mind to and on the other hand I find that it bothers me.
-It bothers me because I was hurt by actual cults in my childhood.
-In fact one of the main reasons I decided to begin giving people the tools to heal and lead a spiritual revolution is to undo the damage done by cults.
-You might imagine that someone like myself, given my own past would be extra sensitive to being called a cult leader given that cults were the source of my pain as a child.

 The word cult is a super controversial one.
 It is a subjective term and so it is open to interpretation.
 To begin with, the word cult had no derogatory or negative connotations.
 Cult was simply a word used to describe a group of religious people.
 In the 1900s it became a term to describe a group of people who demonstrated excessive religious devotion.
 And now, it is a derogatory term used as an attacking ad hominem to discredit, invalidate and dehumanize devoted spiritual or religious groups.
 This is why we need to define what a cult really is if we are determined to use the term.
 People use the word loosely and flippantly as an insult, not knowing how serious an accusation that really is now a days.